Chokster37/Wolf4SDL/README.txt

 On Windows SDL.dll and SDL_mixer.dll must also be copied into this directory.
 They are also available at http://www.chaos-software.de.vu

-If you play in windowed mode (--windowed parameter), press SCROLLLOCK or F12 to grab the mouse.
-Press it again to release the mouse.

 Usage:
 ------